FarronF/limerick-council-meetings/meetings/2018/02/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15 January 2018.md

 Left Hand Side of road between the railway bridge and Ahane Church.
 There is an

-old masonry wall along this stretch of road that is maintained by the--- 5
+old masonry wall along this stretch of road that is maintained by the
+---
+5

 residents and the wall is kept in good condition.
 The boundary ditch opposite this